nus-cs2103-AY2223S1/tp/docs/team/tzl0.md

   * Ui image for the landing product.
   * Maintained the product website.

-* ** Review/mentoring contributions**:
+* **Review/mentoring contributions**:
   * Mentored the implementation of find commands to support finding by multiple fields.
-  * Mentored the implementation of EditBillCommand.
+  * Mentored the implementation of `EditBillCommand`.
-  * Mentored the implementation of DeleteCommands to support the deletion of appointments and bills when deleting a patient.
+  * Mentored the implementation of delete commands to support the deletion of appointments and bills when deleting a patient.